SubicYt/EDEN/README.md

 # EDEN - Toy Interpreted Language
 Eden Is a basic interpreted programming language built on C++.
-Proper documentation is to be implemented upon completion, however I will include what is important to know now.
+Proper documentation is to be implemented upon completion, however we will include what is important to know now.
 EDEN --version 1.0 will support:
   - simple high leevel variable declaration and instantiation of types int, double, bool, string, and char.